West Family Investments Inc. Purchases Shares of 10,654 Annaly Capital Management, Inc. (NYSE:NLY)

 West Family Investments Inc. purchased a new stake in shares of Annaly Capital Management, Inc. (NYSE:NLY) in the third quarter, HoldingsChannel reports.
 The firm purchased 10,654 shares of the real estate investment trust’s stock, valued at approximately $90,000.

 Several other institutional investors and hedge funds also recently made changes to their positions in NLY.
 McIlrath & Eck LLC acquired a new stake in shares of Annaly Capital Management during the second quarter valued at about $28,000.
 Focused Wealth Management Inc acquired a new stake in shares of Annaly Capital Management during the third quarter valued at about $29,000.
 Marshall Wace LLP acquired a new stake in shares of Annaly Capital Management during the first quarter valued at about $30,000.
-Exchange Traded Concepts LLC acquired a new position in shares of Annaly Capital Management in the second quarter valued at approximately $32,000.
-Finally, PNC Managed Account Solutions Inc. acquired a new position in shares of Annaly Capital Management in the second quarter valued at approximately $40,000.
+Exchange Traded Concepts LLC acquired a new stake in shares of Annaly Capital Management during the second quarter valued at about $32,000.
+Finally, PNC Managed Account Solutions Inc. acquired a new stake in shares of Annaly Capital Management during the second quarter valued at about $40,000.
 Institutional investors and hedge funds own 42.40% of the company’s stock.

 The company also recently declared a quarterly dividend, which will be paid on Monday, January 31st.
 Investors of record on Friday, December 31st will be paid a $0.22 dividend.
 The ex-dividend date of this dividend is Thursday, December 30th.
 This represents a $0.88 dividend on an annualized basis and a yield of 10.50%.
 Annaly Capital Management’s dividend payout ratio is currently 45.36%.

-A number of research analysts recently weighed in on NLY shares.
+NLY has been the subject of a number of recent analyst reports.
+TheStreet upgraded shares of Annaly Capital Management from a “c” rating to a “b-” rating in a research report on Tuesday, November 23rd.
 Piper Sandler cut shares of Annaly Capital Management from an “overweight” rating to a “neutral” rating and dropped their price objective for the company from $9.00 to $8.50 in a report on Wednesday, October 6th.
-Barclays cut shares of Annaly Capital Management from an “overweight” rating to an “equal weight” rating and set a $9.00 price objective for the company. in a report on Friday, October 29th.
-Finally, TheStreet upgraded shares of Annaly Capital Management from a “c” rating to a “b-” rating in a report on Tuesday, November 23rd.
+Finally, Barclays cut shares of Annaly Capital Management from an “overweight” rating to an “equal weight” rating and set a $9.00 price objective for the company. in a report on Friday, October 29th.
 One investment analyst has rated the stock with a sell rating, four have given a hold rating and two have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat, Annaly Capital Management has an average rating of “Hold” and a consensus target price of $9.21.

 Annaly Capital Management Company Profile